-- Apps you’ve granted location permission to can find your phone's location to give you location-based info or services.
+- Apps you’ve granted location permission to can find your phone's location to give you location-based info, services, or ads.
 Learn how to change app location settings.

-- If Google Location Accuracy (also known as Google Location Services) is on, Google Location Services can collect data to improve location-based services.
-Learn about Google Location Services.
+- If Google Location Accuracy (also known as Google Location Services) is on, Google Location Accuracy can collect data to improve location-based services.
+Learn about Google Location Accuracy.

 - You can locate where your phone is if you lose it.
 Learn about Find My Device.

 - You can share your phone's location with others.
 Learn about Location Sharing with Google Maps, how to send your location in an emergency, and how to get earthquake alerts.

 - If you have Location History turned on, the places your phone goes will be saved.
 You can review and manage them later.
 Learn about Location History.

 - Your phone’s location isn't shared with any apps.
 Features that use location may not work properly.

 - Google Location Accuracy won’t collect data to improve location-based services.